-In retrospect, I mark a moment in July 1981 as the start of my serious work as a landscape photographer.
-On that rainy summer day, I first visited Pine Hollow, a property of The Nature Conservancy in the rural countryside near Baraboo, Wisconsin.
+In retrospect, July 1981 marks the start of my serious work as a landscape photographer.
+On a rainy summer day, I visited Pine Hollow, a property of The Nature Conservancy in the rural countryside near Baraboo, Wisconsin.
 Poorly marked and nearly inaccessible at the time – a secret place – I was led there by a friend who lived in the area and discovered it.
 Reached by a trek along the edge of private property to a barely discernible trail with an occasional tree tagged with the diamond-shaped Nature Conservancy logo, the hollow was a surprising destination.

 As I worked my way down-slope from uplands heavily forested with oaks and pines, the air became cool and invigorating.
 The shady narrow gorge of the hollow was enclosed on three sides by mossy, fern-covered walls up to 80 feet tall.
 A meandering rubble-bedded stream gurgled through the hollow; where it pooled, it mirrored the sky.
 The light captured and held in this space had a magical quality.
 Birch with golden peeling bark glowed against the cool blue-green tint of the walls.
 Wispy groves of Hemlock that only grow in shady damp environments bowed over the stream.